 You also cannot access e-books or other e-resources from off-campus.
 Though, depending on licensing agreements with our vendors, many of those resources are available to you in the Library.
 Other services, such as booking study rooms or interlibrary loans, are restricted to students and staff from SAIT.

 You can check when items are due on your Library account.
 When a community user account is created you will be given a temporary password for your online Library account.
 When you log in to your account you will be prompted to choose a new password.
 After this the account is self-managed.
 Library staff cannot look up or reset your account password.

 You can check-in at the Library's Information Desk and present a piece of ID to use one of our guest computers while visiting the library.
-Guest computer use is limited to two hours per day.
+Guest computer use is limited to a single session up to two hours per day.
 Community members may also freely access the SAIT Guest WiFi network.
 Printing and copying are not available to community borrowers.

 Community membership expires on the date set on your card or after one year, whichever is less.
 You can renew your community membership by presenting a valid Alumni or TAL card.

 Due to changes in on-campus operations, the Alumni Office is not currently issuing new Alumni Cards to SAIT graduates.
 If you don't already have an Alumni Card and would like to borrow from the Reg Erhardt Library, you can get The Alberta Library (TAL) card from most public and academic libraries in the province.